 b) Set the target CPU to flash: Tools > Board > Arduino AVR Boards > Arduino Uno

-c) Select the port to which your Arduino is connected: Tools > Port > COM “X” (comport address will change from user to user)
+c) Select the port to which your Arduino is connected: Tools > Port > COM “X”

 d) Compile and flash the code to the Arduino.
 Once completed you should see the CO2 readings on your serial monitor (append carriage return only and set the baud rate to 9600) as well as the LCD.
 Adjust the screen contrast of the display as needed using the nob on the i2c backpack.